united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 To extract and pre-process the data from different data sources we use the open source software Node-RED.
 Node-RED is a low-code programming for event-driven applications.

-If you haven't worked with Node-RED yet, [here](https://nodered.org/docs/user-guide/) is a good documentation from Node-RED!
+If you haven't worked with Node-RED yet, [here](https://nodered.org/docs/user-guide/) is a good documentation.

 {{< imgproc nodered Fit "800x800" >}}{{< /imgproc >}}